 For some drugs, you can get a long-term supply (also called an "extended supply") when you fill your prescription.
 A long-term supply is a 90-day supply.
+Additionally, members can receive a 100-day supply of select antihypertensive, diabetic, and high cholesterol maintenance medications.
 (For details on where and how to get a long-term supply of a drug, see Chapter 5, Section 2.4.)